omkaarlavangare/sql-ai-assistant/README.md

      │
      └─ success (or out of retries)
      ▼
- generate_insight ──────► Claude turns the raw rows into a plain-English
-     │                    answer
+ generate_viz_spec ──────► LLM selects a simple Plotly chart spec
+     │                      based on the query results
      ▼
+ generate_insight ───────► Claude turns the raw rows into a plain-English
+     │                      answer and insight summary
+     ▼
- Answer shown in chat
+ Answer shown in chat with an interactive Plotly visualisation
 ```

 This is implemented as a LangGraph graph in `app.py`, because a plain